karol-brejna-i/test-actions/actions/issue_validation.md

 - Was a known device entered?
 - Is required info entered (for example, the project should be tested in the simulator or on a device)
 - Is declared license the same as defined in the project settings
+- Does the description contain some unwanted tags (injections)

 Some information can be added to the issue (for example in a form of a comment):